tylerq3/pizza-parlor/README.md

 ## Setup/Installation Requirements

 * Clone this repository
-* Navigate to Mr-Robogers
+* Navigate to pizza-parlor
 * Double click index.html
-* Fill out the form
+* Press the Start Order button
+* Place Order and press submit
-* View the translation
+* View your order

 ## Known Bugs

-* Currently there are no known bugs
+* The toppings are not adding on the pizza

 ## GitHub Link